Ultimate South Pacific with the Legendary Ghan Train

 MOUNT COOK NATIONAL PARK–QUEENSTOWN Alpine Adventures Start the day with a visit to the Sir Edmund Hillary Alpine Centre for unique insight into the history and culture of this region.
 Then, time to explore on your own before continuing to Queenstown, the “Adventure Capital of the World.”
 Tonight, why not experience one of Queenstown’s 150 bars, restaurants and cafes serving award-winning cuisine?
 (B) ENHANCED FREE TIME EXPLORE MORE in Mount Cook National Park with one of the many spectacular scenic walks or an optional scenic flight that lands on nearby Tasman Glacier.
 This and more options are available throughout your tour at MyGlobus.
 Your Tour Director and your GlobusGO mobile app have all the tips and guidance to enjoy your free time.

 AUCKLAND Until We Meet Again!
 Your tour ends with breakfast this morning.
+You may also choose to extend your time in Auckland and explore more on your own.
+Extra nights are available for purchase.
 (B)

 |#||Air Start Date||Land Start Date||Land End Date||Land Only Price||Discount||Final||Departure Code||Status|